ClickHouse/ClickHouse/docs/README.md

 When you write pretty much any text, the first thing you should think about is who will read it and which terms you should use for communicating with them.

 ClickHouse can be directly used by all sorts of analysts and engineers.
 For generic parts of documentation (like the query language, tutorials or overviews), assume that the reader only has a basic technical background.
-For more technical sections (like articles that describe ClickHouse internals, guides for operating ClickHouse clusters, or rules for contributing to C++ code), you can use specific technical language and concepts.
+For more technical sections (like articles that describe ClickHouse internals, guides for operating ClickHouse clusters, or rules for contributing to C++ code), you can use technical language and concepts.

 ## Specific Recommendations